FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-slider.md

 </TryDemo>

-Adds a slider to your dashboard that will emit values in Node-RED under `msg.payload` anytime it's value is changed.
+Adds a slider to your dashboard that will emit values in Node-RED under `msg.payload` anytime its value is changed.

 ## Properties